CaioCavalcanti/aws-developer-certification/services/EBS.md

     - Lowest cost per gigabyte of all EBS volume types *that is bootable*
     - Ideal for workload where data is accessed infrequently and the lowest storage cost is important
     - Previous generation

+## General Notes
+- EBS volume can persist independently of the life of the EC2 instance, different from the local instance store, which persists only as long as the instance is alive
+- If you are using an EBS volume as root partition, set "Delete on termination" to no if you want to persist the data out of the EC2 instance lifetime
+- Snapshots can be taken in real time while the volume is attached and in use.
+However, snapshots only capture data that has been written to the volume, which might exclude data that has been lolcally cached by your app or OS
+    - To ensure a consistent snapshot, it's recommended to detach the volume or shutdown the instance if it's a root volume
+- The time taken to create a snapshot depends on several factors, including the amount of data that has changed since the last snapshot
+- Each snapshot is given an unique identifier, so customer can do a point-in-time recovery
+- Snapshots can be shared or private
+- **Fast Snapshot Restore (FSR)** improves performance whenever you need to restore data from a snapshot, it is intended for VDI, test/dev volume copies and booting from custom AMIs.
+    - It does not impact snapshot creation time, only restore
+    - There is a limit on the number of volumes that can be created with immediate full performance
+- EBS enables encryption at rest using Amazon-managed keys or your own keys using Amazon KMS